 Fans

-You can use fans at the same time as other cooling appliances to help move cool air around your home.
+• can be used at the same time as other cooling appliances to help move cool air around your home.

 Evaporative coolers